mediaprophet/simpleledger.github.io/docs/guides/slp-software-setup.md

 ```

 Here you’ll want to make sure to change the `fundingAddress`, `fundingWif`, `tokenReceiverAddress`, `bchChangeReceiverAddress` and `batonReceiverAddress` in the script to the ones you obtained
 in the previous steps.
-Also, remember to send a small amount of BCH to the funding address.
+Also, remember to send a small amount of XEC to the funding address.
 Keep in mind that if you choose to send the funds using a non-SLP compatible wallet, you'll need to
 use the cashAddr format address.
 Some cents will be enough.

 Also, here you can edit the parameters of the new token.
 Feel free to change the `decimals`, `name`, `ticker`, `documentUri`, `documentHash` and `initialTokenQty` to match the desired specifications